annaschechter/moodstagram/README.md

-Colourgram is a clone of the popular photosharing apllication Instagram.
-In Colourgram users will be sharing photos where the dominating colour will represent their mood/feelings on a particular day or at a paticular time.
+Moodstagram is a clone of the popular photosharing apllication Instagram.
+In Moodstagram users will be sharing photos which will reflect their mood/feelings on a particular day or at a paticular time.

-Colourgram will have the following functionality:
+Moodstagram will have the following functionality:

 * Users can sign-up, log-in and log-out